-All payables, accrued liabilities, and long-term obligations are reported in the government-wide financial statements.
+Except for the obligation for certain other post-employment benefits (see Note 2), all payables, accrued liabilities, and long-term obligations are reported in the government-wide financial statements.
 In general, governmental fund payables and accrued liabilities that, once incurred, are paid in a timely manner and in full from current resources, are reported as obligations of the funds.
 However, general obligation bonds and other long-term obligations that will be paid from governmental funds are recognized as a liability in the fund financial statements when due.